Digital storytelling: Uses in higher education

 The distribution of digital storytelling among humanities faculty connected with the American Studies Crossroads Project was a further evolution through a combination of both personal and academic storytelling.
 Starting in 2001, Rina Benmayor (from California State University-Monterey Bay) hosted a StoryCenter (formerly the Center for Digital Storytelling) seminar and began using digital storytelling in her Latino/a life stories classes.
 Benmayor began sharing that work with faculty across the country involved in the Visible Knowledge Project including Georgetown University; LaGuardia Community College, CUNY; Millersville University; Vanderbilt University, and University of Wisconsin–Stout.
 Out of this work emerged publications in several key academic journals as well as the Digital Storytelling Multimedia Archive.

 Ball State University has a masters program in digital storytelling based in the Telecommunications Department, as does the University of Oslo.

 In 2011, the University of Mary Washington launched an open online course in digital storytelling titled DS106.
 The course includes credit-seeking students at the University as well as many open, online participants from around the world.

 Digital storytelling is also used as an instructional strategyLowenthal, P. R. (2009).
 Digital storytelling—An emerging institutional technology?
 In J. Hartley & K. McWilliam (Eds.), Story circle: Digital storytelling around the world (pp. 252-259).
 Oxford: Wiley-Blackwell. to not only build relationships and establish people's social presence online but also as an alternative format to present content.

 Digital storytelling in higher education can also be used for scholarly communication.
-Higher education students at the graduate and undergraduate level create scholarly digital stories based on their academic research across disciplines, including American studies, anthropology, history, industrial design, and international studies.
+Digital storytelling in scholarly education provides a non-traditional tool that fosters a more experiential learning experience that encourages students to think critically about various academic topics.
+For example, higher education students at the graduate and undergraduate level create scholarly digital stories based on their academic research across disciplines, including American studies, anthropology, history, industrial design, and international studies.